Football News

 Apart from branding rights, the aptly named “Devil’s Cellar” also has its wines poured in the VIP suites at the home of the Manchester United senior men’s team, Old Trafford.

-In May 2025, ahead of the UEFA Europa League Final, the wine brand celebrated 15 years of partnership with a special launch of commemorative wines, designed for United fans.
+In May 2025, ahead of the 2025 UEFA Europa League final that was to be played between Man United and fellow Premier League side Tottenham Hotspur, the wine brand celebrated 15 years of its partnership with the club with a special launch of commemorative wines designed for United fans.

 DHL